NeonInc/Adaptive-Gameplay/README.md

-# Adaptive-Gameplay
-## Evolving Enemies
+# Evolving Enemies

-Using a Genetic Algorithm to control Enemy behavior in Video Games
+## Using a Genetic Algorithm to control Enemy behavior in Video Games